oskariorg/oskari-docs/md/documentation/faq.md

 - https://github.com/oskariorg/oskari-server/blob/master/ReleaseNotes.md

 The database schema and content is upgraded automatically when you start the newly build application.
 Read more about [automatic upgrades in Oskari](https://oskari.org/documentation/backend/upgrading).

+## Handling dates and timestamps

+- For database: Use column of type `timestamp with time zone`
+- For Java: In general use `java.time.Instant`.
+For interacting with database use `java.time.OffsetDateTime` with `ZoneOffset.UTC`
+- For JSON: Use ISO string like `2022-05-16T10:40:33.594Z`
+- For Javascript value objects: Use `Date`
+- For rendering in the UI: Format only while rendering (not in model)

+Also:
+- Use NOT NULL in database for creation date with default value to current timestamp
+- Prefer updating modification date in code rather than db triggers

 # FAQ for users